davidborden/website/README.md

 ## Hey!
 I'm David

-I'm an iOS engineer born and raised in Southern California and living in Austin Texas.
+I'm in my 20s and am an iOS engineer born and raised in Southern California and living in Austin Texas

+I currently work at Procore

 I enjoy meditating & reading books about psychology (e.g. habit forming, cognitive biases, self-confidence, and difficult conversations)

-More about me will come soon
+I regularly do resistance training with weights, bands, kettlebells, or bodyweight

+I appreciate empathetic, authentic, and caring people.

+I graduated from the University of California, Santa Barbara with a Computer Science Major